luizbgomide/sovereign/spells.md

 ### Level 1 - Necromantic

 #### Command the Dead
-The necromancer exerts their will over a number of hit dice worth of undead equal to twice their character level.
+The necromancer exerts their will over a number of HD worth of undead equal to twice their character level.

 These undead must be visible and within one hundred feet of the caster.
 Undead get a Mental saving throw to resist this binding, at a penalty equal to the caster’s Magic skill.
-Creatures only partially-bewitched by the spell due to their excess hit dice merely stand dazed for a round.
-Those fully within the hit die cap who are affected become suicidally loyal to the necromancer until they are released by the caster.
+Creatures only partially-bewitched by the spell due to their excess HD merely stand dazed for a round.
+Those fully within the HD cap who are affected become suicidally loyal to the necromancer until they are released by the caster.

-Regardless of how often the caster uses this spell, they may have no more than twice their level worth of hit dice bound at any one time, with the oldest-enchanted being first released.
+Regardless of how often the caster uses this spell, they may have no more than twice their level worth of HD bound at any one time, with the oldest-enchanted being first released.

 #### Disguise Death
 A necromancer gives an undead creature the semblance of a healthy, normal living being with this spell.